27410/group-assingment-team-10/README.md

 ## Project overview
 The project is organized as follows:

-Main report is found in "Report.md"
++Main report is found in "Report.md"
 +Memote reports of models not used in the final analysis are found in folder "Memote_reports" +Model work of models not used in the final analysis are found in folder "Model_reload" +The model iND750, memote report for this model, and all analysis done using this model are found in folder "Analysis"